Innova-Group-LLC/custom_admin/README.rst

 |logo|

-A custom admin interface providing backend via DRF and frontend via Vue and Element UI that tries to Keep It Simple.
+A custom admin interface providing backend via DRF and frontend via Vue3 and Vuetify that tries to Keep It Simple.

 |PyPI version| |GitHub stars|